Semirings: Overview

 \subsection{Modules and semirings over a monoid}

 $ $

-Just as one studies rings as algebras over an underlying commutative ring (often a field), we should like to study semirings over an underlying commutative semiring, but it turns out that the key is its multiplicative structure, which is a monoid.
+Just as one studies rings as algebras over an underlying commutative ring (often a field), we might be inclined to study semirings over an underlying commutative semiring, but it turns out that the key is its multiplicative structure, which is a monoid.